dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 ## The Kanban Board Vue.js Component

 Let's start having a look at the board view of our items.
 In a more feature-rich project tracking products (such as [Jira](https://www.atlassian.com/software/jira)), the user is able to customise the 'lanes'—columns that work items can be dropped into—but for our simple application, we're going to hard-code three lanes to begin with: 'To-Do', 'In progress', and 'Done'.
-Allowing the user to customise these lanes is left as an excercise for you, the reader!
+Allowing the user to customise these lanes is left as an exercise for you, the reader!

 We can start by adding the board page which will eventually contain the UI for our kanban board UI.
 We'll leave it empty for now, but let's get the navigation and routing sorted first.